-The second task of \mathcal{EPPD} (lines 6-13) monitors the disconnection events received from \mathcal{VBDD} .
+The second task of \mathcal{EPPD} (lines 6-13) monitors the disconnection events received from the vector-based disconnection detector \mathcal{VBDD} .
 Each entry of the disconnection vector is analysed.
-When \mathcal{VBDD} at process p notifies a new disconnection of process q, all processes considered not to be reachable anymore from p due to the disconnection of q (line 8), are added to out by the call of the procedure add (lines 26-33).
-The latter procedure parses the reachability sets to detect which are the processes that became unreachable from p, that is processes that are no more reachable through any neighbour of p.
+When \mathcal{VBDD} at process p notifies a new disconnection of process q, all processes considered not to be reachable anymore from p due to the disconnection of q, are added to out by the call of the procedure add (lines 26-33).
+The latter procedure parses the reachability sets to detect which are the processes that became unreachable from p, that is processes that appear to be reachable through no other neighbour.
 Then, in order to forget those processes that were previously reachable from p through q (when q was a neighbour of p), the reachable set mreach[q] is reset.
 This is done by sending a message to the local \mathcal{HBFD} (line 11).
 On the other hand, when the event notified by \mathcal{VBDD} is a new reconnection of q, that is q is no more suspected to be unreachable from p, q is removed from out (procedure remove at lines 34-35).

 The last task (lines 14-25) monitors failure by examining both the heartbeat counters and reachability sets provided by \mathcal{HBFD} .
-For each process in Π , the difference between the values of the new heartbeat counter HB and the old heartbeat counter prevHB is compared against the failure detection threshold value 1.
+For each process in II, the difference between the values of the new heartbeat counter HB and the old heartbeat counter prevHB is compared against the failure detection threshold value 1, which is assumed to be strictly greater than 0.
 In the test of line 17, a failure suspicion of process q detected at process p is new if (1) p suspects q (HB[q] - prevHB[q] < 1), and (2) q is not already suspected ($q \notin out$).
 In this case, process q and all the processes that became unreachable from p due to the failure suspicion of q are added to out by the call of the procedure add.
-Contrariwise, a false suspicion of process q detected at process p (line 20) is new if (1) p does not suspect $q (HB[q] - prevHB[q] \ge 1)$, (2) q is already suspected ($q \in out$), and (3) p is not seen as disconnected.
+Contrariwise, a false suspicion of process q detected at process p (line 20) is new if (1) p does not suspect q ($HB[q] - prevHB[q] \ge 1$), (2) q is already suspected ($q \in out$), and (3) p is not seen as disconnected.
 In this case, q is removed from out by the call to the procedure remove (lines 34-35).

 Sketch of proof Strong partition completeness: There are 3 cases to consider: q is included in out (1) either due to the disconnection detection of q, (2) or due to the failure suspicion of q, (3) or even due to the partition suspicion of q following the disconnection or the failure of another process r.
-In the first case, from the VBDD-completeness property, we know that the corresponding disconnection event of q is eventually delivered by every correct process in partition(p).
+In the first case, from the \mathcal{VBDD} -completeness property, we know that the corresponding disconnection event of q is eventually delivered by every correct process.
 Thus, all the correct processes in partition(q) execute the code block at lines 6-13, and q is added to the set out.
-In the second case, from the \mathcal{HB} completeness property, we know that the heartbeat counter of every process $q \notin partition(p)$ is eventually bounded.
-Thus, for all the processes in partition(p), the condition at line 17 is eventually true and q is added to the set out.
-The third case, the partition suspicion of q due to the disconnection detection or the failure suspicion of another process r, is included in the previous cases.
-Process q is added to the set out by the call of the procedure add (r) at lines 29-31.
+In the second case, from the \mathcal{HB} -completeness property, we